paul-mcj/it-chatbot/README.md

 ## 🛠️ The "Universal" Git Flow

-Once a new client project is made from this cloned repo, you need to ensure that all the yml files in .github folder are correct.
+Once a new client project is made from this cloned repo, you need to ensure that **all the yml files** in .github folder are correct and up-to-date!

 Then make sure to go to the remote repo settings on the browser GUI and do the following: